devsoli/devsoli/README.md

 ## 🚀 About Me
-I'm always learning and looking to implement new ideas.

-🧠 I'm currently learning Laravel
+Dedicated and driven Software Engineering student with nearly one year of hands-on experience in the industry.
+Proficient in PHP and well- versed in the Laravel framework, demonstrating a strong ability to develop robust and scalable web applications.
+Adept at problem- solving, collaborating effectively within a team, and continuously seeking to expand technical knowledge.
+Eager to leverage academic background and practical experience to contribute to innovative projects and further advance software development skills.

-💬 Ask me about PHP
+💬 Ask me about PHP and Laravel

 📫 How to reach me: 1abolfazl.soltani1@gmail.com

 ## 🛠 Skills
-PHP🐘, Laravel, HTML, CSS
+PHP🐘, Laravel, MySQL, MongoDB, Docker, Redis, HTML, CSS, Bootstrap

 ## 🔗 Links